This post may include affiliate links. Thank you for your support.

 Why you’ll love this recipe

-• Super easy: You can easily throw together this recipe in just about 15 minutes!
+• Super Easy.
+You can easily throw together this recipe in just about 15 minutes!

-• Great way to use up old bread: This French toast bake is a great way to use up any bread that is about to go stale!
+• Great Way to Use Up Old Bread.
+This French toast bake is a great way to use up any bread that is about to go stale!

-What’s a pumpkin French toast casserole?
+What’s a pumpkin French toast bake?

 Pumpkin French toast casserole is an easy, hands off version of French toast that is perfect for feeding a crowd!